Cuis-Smalltalk/Learning-Cuis/LayoutTour.md

 So it is always easy to find out who is being edited.

 OK.
 Let's change the column back into a row.
-Click on Left and Row radio buttons in the layout edit panel and Update to see the other orientation.
+Click on Row radio button and then the Left button in the _layout_ edit panel and Update to see the other orientation.
 What do you think will happen?

 <img src="LayoutTour/Layout18.png" width=65%>